dam-pav/repo.rtvslo.kodi/README.md

 Usage
 -----
-Download the repository zip and install it into KODI.
+Download the repository addon zip from the [DAM-PAV website](https://dam-pav.guthub.io) and install it into KODI.

+Do not try to download this repository by itself; if you want individual addons contained they can be retrieved from their respective Github repositories.

 Questions, Comments, Concerns, Issues
 -------------------------------------